-Because of this fact (and several other things), I personally believe that successful churches are led by some of the most incredible leaders on the planet.
+Because of this fact (and several other things), successful churches are led by some of the most incredible leaders on the planet.

 Leading a team of volunteers challenges us as leaders, because it requires us to genuinely LEAD rather than simply MANAGE.

 We know that helping leaders grow is a vital part of succeeding as a church.
 There’s no doubt about that.
 When the leaders get better, everything gets better.

 But often, there are things we tend to do as Pastors and Church Leaders, that actually keep leaders from growing into their full potential and making our churches a “less-than-desirable” place to commit.

 Here are 9 Ways to STOP Leaders in your Church